Jonas Brothers Announce ‘Happiness Begins’ Summer 2019 Tour

 In addition, the group shared a short clip from their performance at Radio City Music Hall in October 2012, just one year before their split.

-Along with the big surprise on Wednesday, the Jonas Brothers revealed that their new album, which is set to release on June 7, is now available to pre-order.
+Along with their big surprise on Wednesday, the Jonas Brothers revealed that the group’s new album, which is set to release on June 7, is now available to pre-order.
 Eager fans can also purchase some official merchandise from their brand new online store, which includes T-shirts, sweatshirts, sweatpants, cassette tapes, PopSockets, mugs, and more.

 Just last week, the three brothers unveiled the cover art for Happiness Begins along with their own sweet messages to celebrate the success of their reunion after seven years apart.
 As the Inquisitr previously reported, Kevin revealed that he is “most proud” of this album.